Will AI Replace Speech-Language Pathologists? At 11% Risk, Human Connection Drives Recovery

 The Bottom Line

-With 18% AI exposure, 11% automation risk, and 15% projected growth, speech-language pathology is one of the most secure and rewarding career paths in the AI era.
+[Fact] With 18% AI exposure, 11% automation risk, and 15% projected growth, speech-language pathology is one of the most secure and rewarding career paths in the AI era.
 Technology will handle your paperwork.
-It will not replace your presence.
+It will not replace your presence at the table with the child practicing /r/ sounds or the adult relearning to swallow safely after a stroke.

 Explore the full data for Speech-Language Pathologists to see detailed automation metrics and career projections.